saseungmin/react-native-gesture-image-viewer/.changeset/itchy-birds-count.md

 }, [currentIndex]);
 ```

-BREAKING CHANGE: onIndexChange prop removed.
-Use useGestureViewerState for current index and useEffect for change detection.
+**❗ BREAKING CHANGE: onIndexChange prop removed.
+Use useGestureViewerState for current index and useEffect for change detection.**